Eastwood recently replaced their multiprocess MP200i welder with the dual voltage Elite MP200i.

 For those who weld outdoors often or anyone who needs to weld gasless, Eastwood made polarity changeovers for flux-core welding about as simple and easy as possible.

 Simply swap the Dinse plugs on the front.
-Plus, with a glance to the front of the welder, you can check if you properly switched polarity without opening the unit’s door.
+Plus, with a glance at the front of the welder, you can check if you properly switched polarity without opening the unit’s door.

 Details that Can Be Improved